Access Advisory Committee

 Council's Access Advisory Committee commenced in 2015, following the NSW Government adopting the Disability Inclusion Act (2014)...

 In our four-year Disability Inclusion Action Plan (DIAP) Council strives to address the barriers that prevent people with a disability from fully participating in the Blue Mountains community.

-The plan focuses on a number of key actions that encourages more positive community attitudes and behaviours creating a more liveable community, that supports better access to meaningful employment and further improves access to Council services through better systems and processes.
+The plan focuses on key actions that encourage more positive community attitudes and behaviours creating a more liveable community, that supports better access to meaningful employment and further improves access to Council services through better systems and processes.

 These actions will be achieved through the following six key directions as developed by our Access Advisory Committee:

 Direction 1: People of all abilities can get around the City – with suitable infrastructure and services